 Western gorillas are a critically endangered species.
 They have been plagued by exceptionally high levels of disease and hunting, which has resulted in a population decline of over sixty percent in the past 20 to 25 years.

 In 2007, IUCN's status for western gorillas was changed from endangered to critically endangered.
-This change occurred when it was discovered that the main subspecies, the western lowland gorilla, had been devastated by the commercial bushmeat trade, the Ebola virus and the spread of logging, which alters forest structure and facilitates poaching.
+This change occurred when it was discovered that one of two subspecies, the western lowland gorilla, had been devastated by the commercial bushmeat trade, the Ebola virus and the spread of logging, which alters forest structure and facilitates poaching.

 Their population has declined by more than 60 percent over the last 20 to 25 years, with about one-third of the total population found in protected areas affected by the Ebola virus in the last 15 years.
 Cross River gorillas are also subject to hunting and habitat loss due to forest conversion, and their current population is small and fragmented.